-Status
+I Status

-This Schedule of Contributions has been prepared by the Trustee, after obtaining the advice of Keith Williams, the Actuary to the Fund.
+This Schedule of Contributions has been prepared by the Trustee of the Cambridge University Press Contributory Pension Fund (the Fund), after obtaining the advice of Keith Williams, the Scheme Actuary.

-This document replaces the schedule signed 30 November 2016 and comes into force on the date the Scheme Actuary certifies this Schedule of Contributions.
+This document replaces the schedule signed 11 December 2019 and comes into force on the date the Scheme Actuary certifies this Schedule of Contributions.